wolfgangasdf/iqp-book/se-qho.md

 E_n=\left(n+\frac{1}{2}\right) \hbar \omega
 $$(se-qho-es2)

+This is very interesting and non-classical, and one of the most profound results of quantum mechanics: Even in case of no excitations, there is a non-zero energy in the system given by the $1/2$ term - in quantum mechanics, nothing can have zero energy.

-The momentum operator in $a^\dagger$ basically leads to a spatial derivative of the previous state - resuklting in the so-called Hermite functions
+The momentum operator in $a^\dagger$ basically leads to a spatial derivative of the previous state - resulting in the so-called Hermite functions $H_n$ with which the wave function becomes

 $$
 \psi_n(x) = \frac{1}{\sqrt{2^n\,n!}}  \left(\frac{m\omega}{\pi \hbar}\right)^{1/4}  e^{
 - \frac{m\omega x^2}{2 \hbar}} H_n\left(\sqrt{\frac{m\omega}{\hbar}} x \right), \qquad n = 0,1,2,\ldots.
 $$(se-qho-es3)

-which look like this:
+In the first figure we show the first few solutions, but offsetted for better visibility - all wave functions oscillate around zero.

+In the second figure we show the  probability density of the same wave functions.
+We see different solutions with even and odd symmetry around $x=0$.
+This is very different to the classical case, it looks like quantum interference patterns here - classically, the probability density would always be highest at the turning points, which is here not the case.

 ```{code-cell} ipython3
 :tags: [hide-input, remove-output]